punit-agarwal/MedBlockchain/README.md

 ## Blockchain Papers in Medicals
-A curated list of all papers published in Blockchain for Medical Platform.
+A curated list of all papers published in Blockchain for Medical Platform and HealthCare.

 Read @contributions.md for details regarding how to contribute